ppliuboy/SelFlow/README.md

 ![](./images/dance.gif)

-Code and models will come soon.
-Please first check our [DDFlow](https://github.com/ppliuboy/DDFlow), which employs a simple but effective strategy to cope with occluded pixels.
+Currently, we only release testing code.
+Training code and models will come soon.
+Please first check our previous version [DDFlow](https://github.com/ppliuboy/DDFlow), which employs a simple but effective strategy to cope with occluded pixels.

 Our SelFlow is the 1st place winner on [Sintel Optical Flow Benchmark](http://sintel.is.tue.mpg.de/results) since November 2018.
 ![](./images/sintel_benchmark.png)